cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Dynamic Therapy and Meaning-Making**

 * Identify, formulate, and explain focal conflicts underlying experience
-* **Three levels of meaning**: manifest, emotional, latent or unconscious

-**Manifest Meaning**
+- **Manifest Meaning**
   * Understanding and explanation of immediate experiences

-**Emotional Meaning**
+- **Emotional Meaning**
   * Reflects a deeper level than manifest meaning
   * Requires accurate identification of emotions and understanding of given meanings

-**Latent or Unconscious Meaning**
+- **Latent or Unconscious Meaning**
   * Identification and understanding repetitive behaviors and long-standing patterns
   * Fostering curiosity about underlying causes

 **Intermediate Metacognitive Skills: Postformal Level (Stage 6)**